Items on time

 B. Check the ‘Change delivery time via your seller account’ page.
 Customers see delivery times as weekdays, you enter them as business days.

 C. On the ‘Performance’ page in your seller account, you gain more insight into your delivery performance for your own shipping.
-Click the eye icon under ‘Delivered on time’ to identify areas for improvement, such as your carrier.
+Click the eye icon under ‘Delivered on time’ to identify areas for improvement, such as your carrier. - Keep your inventory up to date.

-5. Create 2 accounts: 1 for the Netherlands and 1 for Belgium.
+This prevents shipping delays. - Create 2 accounts: 1 for the Netherlands and 1 for Belgium.

 This allows you to determine the product range, price, and return address per country.
-Keep in mind that you'll also need twice as much inventory management in this case.
+Keep in mind that you'll also need twice as much inventory management in this case. - Reconsider your carrier or parcel point.

 Do things often go wrong?
 Consider a different option.
-For example, use a service point instead of a parcel locker.
+For example, use a service point instead of a parcel locker. - Consider outsourcing your logistics or inventory management.

-You can do so via bol or a third party.
+You can do so via bol or a third party. - Use warehouse-management software or a shipping platform.

 This makes your logistics more efficient and reduces the risk of errors.